Heating Home With Oil Furnace

 Oil-Fired Furnaces

-There are several different types of oil furnaces that are used to heat homes and buildings.
+Several different types of oil furnaces are used to heat homes and buildings.
 Here are some common types of oil furnaces:

-1. Conventional oil furnaces: These are the most common type of oil furnace and use a burner to heat air, which is then distributed throughout a home or building using a system of ducts.
+1. Conventional oil furnaces: These are the most common type of oil furnaces, and they use a burner to heat air, distributed throughout a home or building using a system of ducts.
 Conventional oil furnaces are usually less efficient than other types of oil furnaces.

-2. High-efficiency oil furnaces: These are a type of oil furnace designed to be more energy-efficient than conventional oil furnaces.
+2. High-efficiency oil furnaces: These are oil furnaces designed to be more energy-efficient than conventional ones.
 They use a more efficient burner and often have a secondary heat exchanger to capture more heat from the burn process.

-3. Oil-fired boilers: These are a type of oil furnace that heats water or steam, which is then distributed through a system of pipes to radiators or baseboard heaters in different rooms.
+3. Oil-fired boilers: These oil furnaces heat water or steam, which is then distributed through a system of pipes to radiators or baseboard heaters in different rooms.
 Oil-fired boilers are often more efficient than conventional oil furnaces because they transfer heat more efficiently through hot water or steam.

 Residential heating Oil Tanks

-There are several types of oil tanks that are commonly used for residential heating oil storage:
+Several types of oil tanks are commonly used for residential heating oil storage:

 1. Aboveground storage tanks (ASTs) are typically made of steel and placed outside the home.
 They are relatively easy to install and maintain and less expensive than underground tanks.